 Candidates for degrees must complete a minimum of 120 (somewhat more in selected majors) semester hours of academic work, with a cumulative grade point average of 2.00 or better calculated from all work attempted at Valdosta State University.
 Transfer credit applied to degree requirements may be used to satisfy hours but is not included in the VSU cumulative GPA requirements for graduation.
 No person will be graduated with less than a 2.00 cumulative GPA.
-The academic work must include a minimum of 39 hours of upper division courses (that is, courses numbered 3000 or above), including at least 21 semester hours of upper division in the major field.
-A grade of "C" or better is required in major area courses and in the courses for the minor.
-Programs may specify other courses in which a grade of "C" or better is required.
+The academic work must include a minimum of 40 hours of senior-college rank (that is, in courses numbered 3000 or above), including at least 20 upper level semester hours in the major.
+A grade of C or better is required in major area courses and in the courses for the minor.

 Of the 40 semester hours immediately preceding graduation, at least 30 must be taken in residence at Valdosta State University.
 Any student admitted to the University for the final year must be in residence for two semesters and must complete in this time at least 30 semester hours in residence, including 21 hours of senior college work in the major.
+If less than a normal load of academic work is carried, each 3-semester-hour course is counted as one-fifth of a semester.